 - Rinse empty medicine containers with water before you throw them out.

 - Refer to medicines by their proper names, rather than calling them ‘special lollies’.

 - Keep visitors’ bags away from your child’s reach, because bags can contain medicine.

 It’s also important to take care when visiting older people.
 They might not be used to having children around and might leave medicine within easy reach.
 Check to make sure your child can’t get to their medicines.

-If a child in your care might have been poisoned, stay calm.
-Gather what’s left of what the child swallowed, take the medicine and the child to the phone, and immediately call the Poisons Information Centre on 131 126 (24 hours a day, 7 days a week, Australia wide).
+If you think a child in your care has been poisoned, stay calm.
+Gather what’s left of the substance the child swallowed, take it or its packaging and the child to the phone, and immediately call the Poisons Information Centre on 131 126 (24 hours a day, 7 days a week, Australia wide).
 Don’t treat the poisoning until you’ve got correct advice from the Poisons Information Centre.

 All these medicines can harm and even kill your child:

 - nicotine patches and other quit smoking treatments